Cream Legbar Chicken Breed: Eggs, Color, Size, Pictures, Care Guide

 History of Cream Legbar Chicken

-This is a chicken breed that came from Britain to the United States nearly 100 years ago.
+This chicken breed came from Britain to the United States nearly 100 years ago.
 This breed was a mix of Plymouth Rocks and Brown Leghorn, Golden Campine genetics.

-It inherits suitable traits from each of these birds and makes beautiful and colorful eggs.
+It inherits suitable traits from these birds and makes beautiful and colorful eggs.
 Read the list of chickens that lay colored eggs.

 These scientists wanted to create good egg-laying breeds.